international-labour-organization/designsystem/.changeset/slow-houses-draw.md

 "@ilo-org/twig": patch
 ---

-Add popperjs as a dev dependency in twig
+Add popperjs as a dependency in twig instead of as a dev dependency